kiwikik/aws_protectedb_openshift/Installing OpenShift into an SEA-Notes.md

    2. Run the Network script
        `$ ./CreateOpenshiftNetwork.sh`

-   3. Wait until `OpenShiftNetwork` stack is complete.
+   3. Wait until `OpenShiftNetwork` stack is completed.
 You can also use AWS Web-UI to check for progress.

 5. Create Security Groups
-   0. Update `SGParams.json` file according to your environment
+   1. Update `SGParams.json` file according to your environment
-   1. Run: `$ ./CreateSG.sh`
+   2. Run: `$ ./CreateSG.sh`
-   2. Wait until `OpenShiftSecurityGroups` stack is completed
+   3. Wait until `OpenShiftSecurityGroups` stack is completed

 6. Upload your boostrap config file to an AWS S3 bucket
     1. Create an AWS S3 bucket
-  ` $ aws s3 mb s3://<cluster-name>-infra`
+    `$ aws s3 mb s3://<cluster-name>-infra`
-    2. Copy boostrap.ign file to the bucket. `boostrap.ign` file can be located in the `clusterconfigs` directory
+    2. Copy boostrap.ign file to the bucket. `boostrap.ign` file can be located in the `~/clusterconfigs` directory
     `$ aws s3 cp ~/clusterconfigs/bootstrap.ign s3://<cluster-name>-infra/bootstrap.ign`
     3. Verify the file has been uploaded
     `$ aws s3 ls s3://<cluster-name>-infra`